tenancy/docs/docs/hyn/5.2/tutorial-with-landing.md

 ## landing page

-We need to update the default `welcome.blade.php` so we can add the sign up form for new users to create their tenant environment.
+We need to create the landing page `resources/views/landing.blade.php` so we can add the sign up form for new users to create their tenant environment.

 ```blade